Community Solar is for Everyone!

-Community Shared Solar is an important new step in the field of solar energy for a number of reasons.
+Community solar is an important new step for solar energy for a number of reasons.
 In New York State, even homeowners struggle with converting to solar because 75% of rooftops are unsuitable for a system due to shading, orientation, and quality of the rooftop, among other issues.
 People who rent, for the most part, are not allowed to build onto their home.
 Others struggle with financing their individual solar project.

 This model allows an entire community to benefit from a solar farm.
 That includes those who rent, live in a multi-unit building, or live in an area where your roof just doesn’t get enough sun.